rev. 228

 How can I participate in OKAPI development?

 OKAPI is Open Source and everyone is welcome to participate in the development.
-In fact, if you'd like a particular method to exist, we encourage you to submit your patches.

-We have our Issue tracker.
+We have our issue tracker.
 You can use it to contact us!

 You may also contact some of the developers directly, if you want.

-Visit project homepage for details: http://code.google.com/p/opencaching-api/
+Visit project homepage for details: https://github.com/opencaching/okapi/

 List of available methods